EDUCATIONAL INNOVATION

 • University of Oxford (UK)

-Dr Anthony Speca is also available to visit primary and secondary schools to engage students with the Arctic and Arctic-related themes.
+Dr Anthony Speca is also available to visit primary and secondary schools to engage students with the Arctic- and climate-change-related themes.
 School visits include:

 • Abbeygate Sixth-Form College (UK)